VeoliaUKI/veolia-uki-iot-pki/README.md

 Perform the following steps to generate a new Proof of Ownership certificate for verifying the Issue CA within the Azure IoT Hub

 ### Create Proof of Ownerhship Certificate Request
+Execute the following command to create a new certficate request for Azure Iot Hub proof of ownership certificate siging request (CSR).
 ```
 openssl req -new \
     -config etc/<issuer-name>.conf \